Nature-Positive

 Roadmap for Achieving Nature-Positive Across the JX Advanced Metals Group

-First, we will build a model for ecosystem conservation and restoration efforts in inactive mines.
-We will then expand our efforts to all of our business activities to disclose information in line with the TNFD and other disclosure frameworks.
+JX Advanced Metals established a model for ecosystem and restoration at inactive mines in fiscal 2024.
+We expand this model across all of our business activities to disclose information in line with the TNFD and other disclosure frameworks.
 Furthermore, we aim to provide materials with low CFP and low impact on the natural environment by expanding the use of recycled raw materials, in conjunction with our efforts under the Sustainable Copper Vision and the Decarbonization Vision.
 Through these activities, we will work to manage the impact on nature throughout the entire materials supply chain.

 Roadmap for Achieving Nature-Positive Across the JX Advanced Metals Group